Game Changer Wrestling: 2015–present: Rebranding as Game Changer Wrestling

+On October 14, 2021, GCW announced that they would be launching a west coast companion brand called "LA Fights" and confirmed that they would hold the first event under the brand on November 28, 2021.

 On January 23, 2022, GCW held the sold out The Wrld on GCW event, their debut at the Hammerstein Ballroom.
 The event marked the first GCW event to air on traditional pay-per-view outlets.

 On February 7, 2022, GCW signed Nick Gage to a contract, which was referred to as "the first and only contract that GCW will offer".
 GCW owner Brett Lauderdale said of the contract, "This is a major milestone moment for both Nick and GCW.
 I have always been against the idea of contracts in GCW but there are exceptions to every rule.
 From day 1, Nick has put his body, and literally his life on the line for the fans inside the squared circle.
 He deserves, and has earned the right to be rewarded for 20+ years of hard work and sacrifice.
 This historic contract will do just that, allowing him to continue his in-ring career at a pace that is beneficial to his health, while beginning to focus on opportunities that take him towards the next phase of his career.
 GCW would not have achieved the level of success it has without Nick F'N Gage, and we are proud to be able to say that GCW will remain Nick's home for the rest of his career".

 In October 2022, Lauderdale signed a guaranteed rights deal with Triller TV to become a part of Triller's new subscription based service "Triller TV+", moving GCW events from a PPV business model to a monthly subscription based model.
 The promotion became the most prominent wrestling company to be featured on Triller TV+.

 GCW returned to Japan in September 2022 with 3 sold out shows in conjunction with Pro Wrestling FREEDOMS, they returned again in 2023 for 2 tours, and debuted in Korakuen Hall on October 12, 2023 with "The Wrld on GCW 2023", streaming the event live on Triller TV, GCW thus became the first American wrestling company to ever broadcast live from Korakuen Hall.
 Subsequent Japan events have been held in conjunction with DDT Pro-Wrestling, including a return to Korakuen Hall on July 30, 2025.

 On April 12, 2023, GCW announced a working relationship with Westside Xtreme Wrestling (wXw), which saw GCW hold their inaugural events in Germany as part of wXw's 2023 World Tag Team Festival weekend.

+On September 14, 2024, GCW began a partnership with the Detroit-based promotion Juggalo Championship Wrestling in which the two promotions would have a feud which concluded at JCW vs. GCW: The 2 Day War at the 2025 Gathering of the Juggalos.

 On October 29, 2024, Nick Gage, GCW's sole contracted wrestler, announced that he was departing GCW.
+Nick returned to GCW on May 2, 2026 at their "One Night Only" event at the 2300 Arena.